coatyio/coaty-js/docs/man/communication-events.md

 on/off lights in the `lights` package of domain `com.mydomain` could be named `"com.mydomain.lights.switchLight"`.

-The data of the Call event contains the optional parameter values passed to the referenced operation to be invoked, and an optional context filter that defines conditions under which the operation should be executed by a remote end.
+The JSON data of the Call request event contains the optional parameter values passed to the referenced operation to be invoked, and an optional context filter that defines conditions under which the operation should be executed by a remote end.

 ```json
 {